RetroIndieJosh/mission-archipelago/README.md

 point.

 ## Usage
-1. update `ap-async.bat` with paths to your AP install (PLAYERS and WORLDS)
+1. Change paths in `ap-async.bat` to match your AP install (PLAYERS and WORLDS)
-1. Modify `async.yaml` with your desired settings and weights (options documented in the included file)
+1. Create a configuration YAML with your desired settings and number of games (see `async.yaml` and `checked.yaml` for examples)
-1. Run `gen-async.bat` to generate the AP yaml files for the async
-1. Run `ap-async.bat` to generate the worlds in your AP "output" directory
+1. Run `gen-async.bat` to generate the AP yaml files for the async, then `ap-async.bat` to generate the worlds in your AP "output" directory (Alternatively, run `gen-async.bat; ap-async.bat` to do both at once)

 ## Notes
+- USING WEIGHTS IS CURRENTLY BROKEN - ONLY USE OPTION 1 (COUNTS)

-When using weights, Archipelago guarantees every game gets at least one seed, even if the weight is 0 or the requested player count is lower than the number of possible players
+- When using weights, Archipelago guarantees every game gets at least one seed, even if the weight is 0 or the requested player count is lower than the number of possible players